 In the next section it will be argued that the first-order phase transition occurs indeed in the Minkowskian Higgs model with vacuum BPS monopoles quantized by Dirac \cite{Dir}.
-To facilitate this job, now we should like discuss an useful analogy, us give the liquid helium II model.
+It will be very useful, in this context, to discuss an useful analogy which us give the liquid helium II model.
 Just in the latter model, possessing manifest superfluid properties \cite {Landau}, also the first-order phase transition happens.
 It is associated with (spontaneous) violating the superfluidity \cite {Landau} in a (resting) liquid helium II specimen along definite (rectilinear) lines, threads.
 This implies \cite {Halatnikov} the presence of thread (rectilinear) vortices in that specimen.
 The similar situation with arising (rectilinear) vortices takes place when this specimen turns together with the cylindrical vessel in which it is contained.
 The phenomenology of the latter case was stated enough good in the monograph \cite{Landau52}, in \S 29.
 We don't intend, in the present study, to retail all the said in the monograph \cite{Landau52} about this subject; however we, for all that, would like to elucidate some theses of the helium turning model.
 This will be very helpful for us in the next section.
-A good argument in favour of the first-order phase transition occurring in the liquid helium II turning model is the nontrivial contribution $\Delta E$ \cite{Landau52} in the total helium (He$^4$) Hamiltonian \footnote{ This has the typical look \cite {Nels}
+A good argument in favour of the first-order phase transition occurring in the liquid helium II turning model is the nontrivial contribution $\Delta E$ \cite{Landau52} in the total helium (He$^3$) Hamiltonian \footnote{ This has the typical look \cite {Nels}

-Boson creation and annihilation operators: $ a^+({\bf r},t) $ and $ a^+({\bf r},t)$, respectively, can be expressed in terms of the phase $\Phi (t,{\bf r})$ of the Bose condensate wave function (\ref {Xi1}) \cite{Landau52}.
+Boson creation and annihilation operators: $ a^+({\bf r},t) $ and $ a^+({\bf r},t)$, respectively, may be expressed in terms of the phase $\Phi (t,{\bf r})$ of the Bose condensate wave function (\ref {Xi1}) \cite{Landau52}.

 Note that such expressing boson creation and annihilation operators in terms of the one phase function $\Phi (t,{\bf r})$ is in a good agreement with the quantum-mechanical calculations about the liquid helium II proposed by Bogolubov and co-authors \cite{N.N.}, in particular, with the Bogolubov transformations \cite{N.N.,Levich, Smir}